-Women's and Gender Studies at Illinois State University, as at other colleges and universities, grew out of the resurgence of the women's movement in the late 1960s and early 1970s.
-Today, the program offers an undergraduate minor and graduate certificate with a curriculum of 35 courses in ten academic departments, in addition to the Women's and Gender Studies core courses.
+Women's, Gender, and Sexuality Studies at Illinois State University, as at other colleges and universities, grew out of the resurgence of the women's movement in the late 1960s and early 1970s.
+Today, the program offers an undergraduate minor and graduate certificate with a curriculum of 35 courses in ten academic departments, in addition to the Women's, Gender, and Sexuality Studies core courses.

 The first appearance of women's studies came in 1968 in the form of non credit residence hall classes on self-defense, women's health, and career choices.
 By the early 1970s, students petitioned academic departments for courses, and the May 1972 Affirmative Action Plan for Women called for the creation of a women's studies program.
 By fall of 1972, courses were already in place in sociology, psychology, political science, history, and women's studies.
 In November 1974, women's studies became a sequence within the newly established Ethic and Cultural Studies minor.

 Given a quarter release time from the Department of Psychology, Dr. Patricia Chesboro served as coordinator of Women's Studies from its inception in 1973 until her retirement in 1987.
 Developing the curriculum was not always easy.
 Departments sometimes resisted using resources on courses dealing with women, and tenure-track faculty often felt that teaching women's studies courses would work to their disadvantage in departmental evaluations.
 Many courses were taught by non tenure track faculty, as well as tenured faculty.
 Financial resources were scarce.
 Nevertheless, a committed core of faculty, both tenure and non tenure track, developed the program, complete with co-curricular programming.